Best Horse Fly Sheets of 2025

-Depending on your needs, location, or personal preferences, there might be specific options that will work best for you and your horse.
+Depending on your needs, location, or personal preferences, some fly sheets will work better for you and your horse over others.
 A proper fit is important to help prevent bugs from sneaking under your horse's fly sheet, while breathability is vital in particularly hot, humid environments to ensure your horse does not become overheated.
 We took the work out of choosing which fly sheet is best by breaking down a variety of factors like sizing, durability, breathability, and coverage (and let's be honest, colors and patterns too).

 In this annual buying guide, we evaluated a full range of fly sheets to bring you our top picks of the season; we also considered some cons of each to help you feel better prepared.
 If you are new to the concept of fly sheets, continue reading below for further details in our frequently asked questions section at the end of this article.